PlayTechnique/jinx/README.md

 5. You will be able to generate intellij-compatible code completion for any plugins you install.
 6. You will be able to generate a build on your local system, then submit that build to an instance of this container running in production.

+# What will version 0.2 have?
+1. Automated support for building credentials files.

 # Quick Usage: